UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 ### Communication with external programs (network communication)
 See [here](doc/3.Software/NetworkCommunication.md) for instructions and examples on using libFLNL for communication with program outside of CORC (such as Unity UI, Python scripts etc...) over a network communication.

 ### Logging system (spdlog)
 CORC relies on [spdlog](https://github.com/gabime/spdlog) for both general logging (terminal and in file) and for data logging.
 See [here](doc/3.Software/Logging.md) for more info on using the logging system.

 ### ROS Support
 See [here](doc/1.GettingStarted/AdvancedSimulationAndHardwareTesting.md) for instructions on how to build and run a CORC app with ROS support.

+### List of supported sensors
+A list of available drivers for IO and sensors (IMU, F/T sensors...) is available on [this page](doc/2.Hardware/InputsList.md).

 ## Developer ressources